dons20/UIKit-VSCode/README.md

 > Please remember to direct your issues, queries and suggestions to the [issues page](https://github.com/dons20/UIKit-VSCode/issues) of the repository.

+_Disclaimer: While effort is made to make the snippets easy to use without documentation, some components are too complex to provide comprehensive descriptions/snippets so be sure to check the [official documentation](https://getuikit.com/docs/)!_

 Thank You!

 ## Setup